Do Dogs Like Halloween Costumes? How to Dress Them Up So They Don’t Hate It

 Don’t cover their face.

-One easy costume idea for black dogsopens in a new tab: Use baby powder applied as a strip down their back to create a skunk — or a few more stripes of baby powder, and you’ve got yourself a skeleton.
-It’s cute, easy, and won’t bother most dogs.
+One easy costume idea for black dogs: Apply baby powder as a strip down their back to create a skunk — or a few more stripes of baby powder, and you’ve got yourself a skeleton.
+It’s simple, adorable, and won’t bother most dogs.

-Or, make it more of an audience participation activity.
-Ask trick-or-treaters what they think about your dog: “What do you think of my cat’s costume?
+Or, you could always ask trick-or-treaters what they think: “Do you like my cat’s costume?
 Doesn’t she look exactly like a dog?”
 This way, you can have your dog participate in the holiday spirit without making your pup feel uncomfortable.
 The older kids will laugh, and the smallest kids will love their kitty ’stume.